zhenliu26/TOC_GEE/README.md

 ### TOC_Image_coor

-This function will calculate the coordinates of the TOC curve from the ee.Image (the file format in the Google Earth Engine) and export it.
-(It can handle one image once) The parameters in the TOC_Image_coor function are:
+This function will calculate the coordinates of the TOC curve from the ee.Image (the data format in the Google Earth Engine) and export it.
+(It can handle one index variable once) The parameters in the TOC_Image_coor function are:
 - input_binary: (ee.Image) Reference image. presence is 1, absence is 0
 - input_index: (ee.Image) Index image.
 - thresholdList: (ee.List/list) The list of thresholds. (from high to low or from low to high)